 Dismantle The Nozzle

 Before cleaning and unclogging a nozzle, make sure that you dismantle it properly.
-Cleaning and unclogging the nozzle when attached to the pressure washer with the pin can cause a puncture in a high-pressure hose.
+Cleaning and unclogging the nozzle attached to the pressure washer with the pin can cause a puncture in a high-pressure hose.

 Poke The Hole In Nozzle